marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ## Why You Need a Social Media Timer in 2025

 Being on social media for too long can be frustrating and counterproductive.
-While standard timers exist, they often lack effectiveness.
 This guide will walk you through how to actually limit time on Instagram, TikTok, YouTube, and other social platforms to reclaim your productivity and mental wellbeing.

 ## Built-in Screen Time Features